reallyhappyrotter/reallyhappyrotter/_posts/2021-04-17-picture-which-hung.md

 ---
-title: "The Potrait that Hung in Shame"
+title: "The Portrait that Hung in Shame"
 author: "Happy Rotter"
 layout: post
 ---